-The second in a series of articles from our guest contributor, Cambridge Judge Business School, looks at the importance of understanding your customers when growing your business.
+The Cambridge Judge Business School, looks at the importance of understanding your customers when growing your business.

 Do you know what your customers really want?

 We all fall for the temptation to extrapolate from experience.
 The founders and leaders of SMEs do it too with their early successes: initial sales are taken as proof not only of what these initial customers value and want, but of what all customers want.
 This leads to assumptions being made about the market, i.e. “we know what the customers want”.
 However, that is very different from having a strong understanding of the market.
 Before long, SME leaders may be spreading themselves too thin, firefighting to support sales targets, or finding their numbers plateau despite continuous sales efforts.